hazxel/sisyphus/C++/basics/class.md

 - Constructor are not inherited. (but still possible via `using Base::Base;`)
 - If derived class doesn't call base class DftCtor explicitly (i.e.`Child():Father(){}`), compiler will call it implicitly.
 If super class doesn't have DftCtor, then an other Ctor must be called explicitly.
-- Assignment operators (CAssOp/MAssOp) are not inherited.
+- Assignment operators (CAssOp/MAssOp) are not implicitly inherited.
+- Dtor is not implicitly inherited